Brunaugh Lab

 Department of Pharmaceutical Sciences · University of Michigan

-We map how drugs, proteins, and microbial signals interact with complex biological environments — revealing the hidden physics that govern whether a treatment works or fails.
+We map how drugs, particles, and biological structures interact with the heterogeneous, dynamic media that govern their fate — the spatial and temporal physics that determines whether a treatment works or fails.

 Learn more →